Life Drawing

 Science Illustration

-Illustration techniques will assist students in making relaistic 2 dimensional drawings.
+Illustration techniques will assist students in making realistic 2 dimensional drawings.
 As time and requests allow, we will investigate materials (pens, graphite pencils, color pencils, watercolors, different papers, scratchboard (with exacto blades.) and different techniques.
 We will engage in a short activity to engage an understanding of science drawing as a communications and education tool.
 I can customize a program for your class' available time and your focus.
-Contact to discuss your prefered topic (mammals, fish, trees, landcapes, etc.), student art abilities, class schedule and cost.
+Contact to discuss your preferred topic (mammals, fish, trees, landscapes, etc.), student art abilities, class schedule and cost.

 Rock Art are symbols and signs made by people hundreds of years ago.
 Participants will discuss reasons for this form of communication and how we use similar methods today.
 They will select flat rocks, make yucca brushes and draw their own rock art.
 Then we'll see how well we can communicate and understand each other's rock art signs.
 (Works best with groups under 20.
 Currently only available in Flagstaff, AZ with at least one week notice, unless you have a source of flat rocks - slate, sandstone - 6-10 inches across, about 1/4 to 1/2 inch thick.)